 - International Baccalaureate (IB)

-Honors status only applies to higher level IB courses.
+Only applies to higher level IB courses.

 - College courses (CL)

-This only applies to transferable (i.e., college-level) college courses.
+Only applies to transferable college courses.

 - UC-approved school-designated honors-level courses (HL)

 You should mark the honors box (AP, IB, CL, HL) as appropriate for all of the above.

 UCLA gives more weight in the review to students who have taken AP courses and completed the exam with a score of 3, 4, or 5.

 Q: I'm an international student.
 Can I take the TOEFL or IELTS instead of the SAT or ACT?